This post contains affiliate links. Visit our Disclosure page for details.

 A backpack for travel is very special.
 Don’t just buy any old thing.
 Here’s everything you need to know about how to choose the best travel backpack.
 Use a rain cover for your bag to keep it bag protected, clean, and dry!

-Walk around for 15 minutes with your fully packed backpack to gauge your comfort level with carrying all your belongings.
+Walk around for 15 minutes with your fully-packed backpack to gauge your comfort level with carrying all your belongings.
 Is it too heavy?
 If so, you may want to consider removing some items and downsizing toiletries.

 Pack light and your back will thank you later.
 Unless you’re going to the desert, you can always buy a few extra things you might need along the way.

-Don’t start your trip with clothing that’s already overly worn even if you plan to give it away at the end of your trip.
+Don’t start your trip with clothing that’s already worn out even if you plan to give it away at the end of your trip.
 It will fall apart very quickly when you’re constantly re-wearing the same things over and over.
 There’s no point in starting out with items that are unraveling.
 Everything new will look old when your trip ends.

 Don’t forget duct tape.
 There are endless uses when you’re on a backpacking travel adventure.
 Trust us.